Jollywatt/typst-fletcher/docs/sections/1-intro.typ

 	}),
 )

-Nodes can also span multiple columns or rows:
+When inside a flexigrid, nodes can also span multiple columns or rows:

 #example(```typ
 #diagram(